 Courtesy Hat Creek Burger Co.

-Georgetown City Council voted 4–3 to approve the second reading of an ordinance for a special-use permit for a Hat Creek Burger Co. drive-thru restaurant at 405 S. Austin Ave.
+Georgetown City Council voted 4–3 on May 22 to approve a special-use permit that would allow Hat Creek Burger Co. to build a restaurant with a drive-thru at 405 S. Austin Ave.

-Councilman Tommy Gonzalez said that council had made exceptions to its downtown master plan in the past, and that any project on the site would generate traffic.
+District 7 Councilman Tommy Gonzalez said any project at the site would generate traffic.

 “Every business that opens downtown is going to impact parking on side streets and parking everywhere.
 We have a shortage of parking,” Gonzalez said.
 “When I look at some of the potential uses, it kind of scares me think that someone could line up the back of that property and put 15 parking spaces, and every time someone pulled out of those spaces they would be pulling into the driveway of those townhomes.”

 Hat Creek owner Drew Gressett plans to build an approximately 3,000-square-foot restaurant with indoor/outdoor seating, a drive-thru and a children’s play area.

 The restaurant could bring 250 cars per day to the property, about one-third of which would use the drive-thru, Gressett said.